-6.11 Cabinet will be required to agree that Thurrock's 2024/25 Schools funding formula to be implemented as stated in paragraph 6.8 above.
+6.11 Cabinet are asked to agree that Thurrock's 2024/25 Schools funding formula to be implemented as stated in paragraph 6.8 above.
 This being consistent with previous Cabinets decisions made since 2020/21.

 7. Public Health Grant